jejune86/Chess-Tutor/README.md

     <img src="assets\images_for_readme\komodo_location.png">

-    (if you are using ios or having problem with it, go chess_engine.py and change path)
+    (if you are not using windows or having problem with it, go chess_engine.py and change path)
 ## How to play

 If you don't know the basic rule of chess [Click Here](https://en.wikipedia.org/wiki/Rules_of_chess)